 - Periodic Rate

 Before we talk about other rates adjusted by the above factors, it is practical to talk about an interest rate applied over a specific period.
-Since compounding generally occurs more often than once a year, it is useful to know the rate that is charged on a loan, or realised on a saving/investment over a specific period covering a compounding interval.
+Since compounding or interest capitalization generally occurs more often than once a year, it is useful to know the rate that is charged on a loan, or realized on a saving/investment over a specific period covering a compounding interval.
 This rate is the periodic rate.

 The simple way to get the periodic interest rate is the following:

 periodic rate = nominal interest rate / number of compounding.

 - Effective Annual Interest Rate (EAR)

 Going back to the previously mentioned shortages of the nominal interest rate, if we take into account the effect of compounding interest, we obtain the Effective Annual Rate (EAR or EFF%).
 The concept of EAR is the same as that for the Annual Percentage Yield (APY), however, the latter form is applied mainly on investments or savings account.
 Since the compounding period may vary in different types of financial instruments, one of the main advantages of the Effective Annual Rate is that the financial products became comparable.
 For example, while a deposit account (A) with a 10.1 percent nominal interest rate compounded semi-annually may seem to be a better option than a savings account (B) that offers 10 percent compounded monthly, by computing their APY we can perform a precise comparison.

 By the following financial formula you can compute the APY or EAR: